Psilocybin (Magic Mushrooms)

 At high doses, psilocybin can cause ego death, an experience in which the person’s sense of self dissolves.

-Some people have spiritual and introspective experiences on psilocybin, gaining insights into themselves and the universe that they carry into the future.
+Some people have spiritual and introspective experiences on psilocybin, gaining insights into themselves and the universe that they carry into the future though these are often less intense than with other psychedelic compounds such as ibogaine.
 Other people find psilocybin’s effects frightening and may experience panic attacks or paranoia.

 In addition to the psychedelic effects, psilocybin can cause: